lmajowka/Eksercise/README.md

 # README

-To run, make sure you have redis installed and running so you can start a worker:
+To run, make sure you have redis installed and running so you can bundle install and start a worker:

+    $ bundle install
     $ QUEUE="*" resque:work

 Then, start the rails server and enjoy!

-To run specs
+To run specs:

-    rspec
+    $ rspec